 For years, people said that the best thing about Sacramento was that it wasn’t too far from really cool places like San Francisco.
 That's no longer the case.
-Sacramento has come into its own and emerged as one of the Golden State's not-to-miss destinations, especially for meetings and conventions.
+Sacramento has come into its own and emerged as one of the Golden State's not-to-miss destinations, especially for sporting events

 Sacramento's future looked bleak.
 Struggling to rebound from the Great Recession, the city's downtown was blighted with empty and run-down retail centers and office buildings.
 Moreover, the owner of the Sacramento Kings, the Maloof family, was threatening to move the NBA team to another city.